 The common names are American elm, Red elm, Indian elm, Moose elm, Gray elm, Soft elm, Winged elm, Rock elm, Ulmus rubra and Sweet elm.

 When winters were severe and long, the Indians and pioneers were often saved from starvation by using the inner bark as food.
 The edible thin layer has a delicate scent and sweetish taste.

 The medicinal properties of this precious herb are demulcent, emollient, expectorant, diuretic and nutritive.

 It contains vitamins A,F,K and P, calcium, copper, iron, iodine, potassium, phosphorous, selenium as well as sodium.
 The main component or constituent is mucilage.

 It helps to alleviate coughing, gastrointestinal irritation, constipation, asthma, bronchitis, bladder ailments, hemorrhoids, urinary tract infections, diverticulitis and lung ailments.

 China, as a medicinal herb it is used for colitis, diarrhea and dysentery.
 It is also a good remedy to treat cancer of various types, such as, breast cancer, ovarian cancer as well as colon cancer.

-To make the elm tea, use a tablespoonful to a pint of water and allow to steep for one hour.
+To make the elm tea, use a tablespoonful of powder to a pint of water and allow to steep for one hour.
 Then let it simmer for a moment and use freely.

 it is good to go.